RashiTech/ERA-V1/Capstone/Part_2_MultiModal ChatGPT/README.md

 ## Step 2 : Fine Tuning the model with Instruct150K dataset

+### Audio_projector : whisperX_module.py

-### WhisperX used for Automatic Speech Recognition to enable the audio part of the Multimodal GPT - Done
+WhisperX used for Automatic Speech Recognition to enable the audio part of the Multimodal GPT

-#### Pre-requisites : ffmpeg, pydub
+Pre-requisites : ffmpeg, pydub

-#### Accepts only the starting 10 seconds speech before transcribing
+Accepts only the starting 10 seconds speech before transcribing

+Tokenize the transcript and embed tokens for making it input ready to Phi-2

 ### For Visual Part we have the pretrained Projection Layer from Step 1- Done - to be further finetuned with instruct150k dataset